 This qualification is worth eight credits.

-This qualification has been available for a number of years, and has been made available to applicants from 2017.
+- This qualification has been available for a number of years, and applications can be expected from 2017.

 Learners undergo continuous assessment during the programme.

 Assessment outcomes are communicated to learners at the time of assessment and reported to 1st4sport at the successful completion of the assessment programme.

 The results of this qualification are not reported to UCAS through Awarding Body Linkage (ABL).
 This does not reflect the validity of the qualification.
 HEPs will need to ask applicants to provide their own evidence of achievement.